fluffos/fluffos/docs/driver/adding_efuns.md

 This document explains how to add efunctions to FluffOS driver.
 Here are the
 steps:

-1. Creating an directory under `src/packages/` with name `mypkg`.
+1. Creating a directory under `src/packages/` with name `mypkg`.

-1. inside `src/packages/mypkg` directory, create LPC function prototype file called `mypkg.spec`.
+2. inside `src/packages/mypkg` directory, create LPC function prototype file called `mypkg.spec`.

    For example, the prototype for the cat() efun is as follows: